The Iowa City metropolitan area is home to over 171,000 people, the University of Iowa, and one nearby casino.

 Being somewhat isolated, the resort caters mostly to locals, University of Iowa students, and destination golfers.

 While there isn’t much else around, that doesn’t stop you from getting that little rush of excitement when you pull into the parking lot and get a sight of the casino and hotel tower.
 Being in the middle of nowhere is perfectly fine with me, when the middle of nowhere has a nice casino resort.

 Riverside Casino Iowa City

 First off, with over 300,000 square feet of gaming, dining, entertainment and shopping, this is a real casino, with Las Vegas-style slots, table games, and now a sportsbook!

 The casino floor is decent sized, at just over 51,000 square feet.
-Here you’ll find over 900 slot machines and video poker machines here, including favorites like, Buffalo Gold, Black Diamonds, The Price is Right Plinko, and many others.
+Here you’ll find 895 slot machines and video poker machines here, including favorites like, Buffalo Gold, Black Diamonds, The Price is Right Plinko, and many others.